Close Menu

 What does the monitor track?

-This page follows the funds at the center of the 2026 semi-liquid private credit redemption cycle: non-traded business development companies, interval funds, and tender-offer funds sold largely through wealth platforms.
+This page follows the funds at the center of the 2026 private credit redemption cycle: non-traded business development companies, interval funds, and tender-offer funds sold largely through wealth platforms.
 For each fund we record the contractual quarterly redemption cap, the most recent disclosed redemption request level, the outcome investors actually received, and any signal from net asset value (writedowns, traded discounts, or tender prices).
 Figures are sourced to named primary and secondary reporting and carry an explicit “as of” date.
+Figures we derive ourselves, such as the unfilled dollar value of quarterly requests, are labeled as TMS calculations with their inputs shown so any reader can reproduce them.
 We update the table as funds report new quarterly figures or disclose gate changes.

 The category grew to roughly $534 billion in limited-liquidity private asset funds by the end of 2025, much of it gathered through advisor channels.
 When redemption requests crossed the caps, managers chose to protect remaining investors from forced asset sales rather than meet every request.
 Carlyle chief executive Harvey Schwartz put the naming problem bluntly: the industry “did itself a bit of a disservice calling the vehicles semiliquid.
 We just should have called them ‘sometimes not liquid at all.'”
+That is now happening in practice.
+Bloomberg reported on July 23 that managers are retiring the “semi-liquid” label in favor of “conditional” or “periodic” liquidity, and PIMCO argued that caps do not fix the underlying mismatch between a daily-marketed promise and assets that trade in years.
 DBRS Morningstar reported private credit downgrades outpacing upgrades by three or four to one, and Partners Group warned that default rates could double from around 2.5%.
 Morningstar research indicates investors need a seven-to-ten-year commitment to earn even a 2% yield premium over public debt markets.
 A repurchase surge reflects investor sentiment and reduced appetite for illiquid wrappers; on its own it is not evidence of credit deterioration in the underlying loans.

 What it means for advisors

-The gate mechanics that looked theoretical in the marketing are now being tested in public, two quarters in a row.
+The gate mechanics that looked theoretical in the marketing have now been tested in public for three quarters.
 Our full analysis of the pullback, including the liquidity-queue math and the way the same banks selling these funds are protecting their own balance sheets, is in Morgan Stanley fills 45.8% of private credit redemptions as the banks pull back.
 For the case that built private credit into advisor portfolios in the first place, see our coverage of interval funds crossing $277 billion and public-private model portfolios.
 For the Q2 read on whether the wave has peaked, and why met caps are not the same as returning demand, see did the redemption wave peak?
+For what happens when these funds start appearing inside retirement plan menus, see the liquidity factor sponsors must document.

 Latest news